Overview

 Group Sustainable Financing Policy (GSFP)

-The Group Sustainable Financing Policy (GSFP) governs the handling of environmental and social risks in non-retail financing and capital-raising transactions.
-The GSFP enables CIMB to make informed decisions aligned with our values and aspiration to provide responsible and sustainable financial services.
+The Group Sustainable Financing Policy (GSFP) governs the management of environmental and social risks in non-retail financing and capital-raising transactions.
+It enables CIMB to make informed decisions that align with our values and aspiration to provide responsible and sustainable financial services.

-Through the GSFP, the Group identifies, assesses and manages risks arising from financing clients and sectors that have the most impact on, and are most vulnerable to, environmental and social risks.
+Through the GSFP, the Group identifies, assesses and manages environmental and social risks arising from financing across all sectors, with heightened focus on clients and industries either significantly impact or are especially vulnerable to such risks.

-Full details of our GSFP and its elements can be found in our Sustainable Finance Framework.
+Full details of our GSFP and its elements are available in our Sustainable Finance Framework.

 Green, Social, Sustainable Impact Products and Services